 Electrical Installation Condition Reports, (EICR)

 The two main elements of Electrical Certification are Initial Verification and Electrical Installation Condition Reports, (EICR.)
 Both test electrical installations at different stages; on construction and thereafter periodically respectively.
 If you are a landlord, property owner, or a facilities manager, you are responsible for ensuring that your properties are electrically safe.
 This covers any installations in the property that supply electricity, electrical fixtures and fittings, and any appliances provided by you under the tenancy or lease.
 (PAT).
-You may know this document as an Electrical Safety Certificate, and it must meet the current legal requirements.
-For a commercial property, as a minimum, an electrical safety inspection must be carried out at intervals of no more than 5 years from the date of the previous inspection.
-A copy of the most recent report must be provided to the relevant authorities upon request.
-Some properties require inspections every 3 years, or even 1.
+An EICR or an Electrical Safety Certificate must meet the current legal requirements.
+As a minimum, an electrical safety inspection must be carried out at intervals of no more than 5 years from the date of the previous inspection.
+A copy of the most recent report must be provided to the relevant authorities or tenants upon request.
+Some properties require inspections every 3 years, or even 1 year.
 It is the responsibility of the property owner or management team to check which applies to the property they are responsible for.

 Emergency Lighting testing